Commission sets Augusta millage rate

-Augusta, Ga (WJBF) Augusta commissioners on a roll with setting this year’s tax rate saying this year has been rough on taxpayers.
+AUGUSTA, Ga.
+(WJBF) — Augusta commissioners on roll with setting this year’s tax rate say this year has been rough on taxpayers.

-Commissioners approving the rollback rate for this year’s millage meaning Augusta’s taxes will remain roughly the same for most taxpayers
+Commissioners approving the rollback rate for this year’s millage means Augusta’s taxes will remain roughly the same for most taxpayers.

-“Just about everybody in our community with new tax assessments this year so everybody’s property values went up and that raise what potential tax rate would be so this rollback helps preserves some of the impact to our community,” said Commissioner Brandon Garrett.
+“Just about everybody in our community with new tax assessments this year, so everybody’s property values went up, and that raise what potential tax rate would be, so this rollback helps preserve some of the impact to our community,” said Commissioner Brandon Garrett.

 City budget writers said the rollback will have impacts and would result in an almost a half million dollars loss in revenues, but only Mayor Pro-Tem Bobby Williams voted no.